 Updated May 31, 2021

-While entertainment venues, museums and attractions may now operate at 100% capacity, many still implement a timed-entry ticket system.
+While entertainment venues, museums, stadiums, arenas and attractions may now operate at 100% capacity, many still implement a timed-entry ticket system.
+Additionally, several are requiring masks for indoor activities, regardless of vaccination status.
 Visitors are encouraged to visit an individual business’ website to learn more about its operational guidelines.

 Many hotels have implemented new health and safety standards, such as contactless check-ins, upgrading the sanitation process with electrostatic sprayers with ultraviolet light and hospital-grade disinfectants, prominent placement of hand sanitizer and more.